 Hundreds of thousands of protesters in Seoul demand Park Geun-hye’s resignation over corruption scandal.

-The scandal centres on Park’s shadowy confidante Choi Soon-sil, who is accused of using her ties with the president to coerce local firms to donate millions of dollars to non-profit foundations that Choi then used for personal gain.
+The scandal centres on Park’s shadowy confidant, Choi Soon-sil, who is accused of using her ties with the president to strong-arm local firms into donating millions of dollars to two non-profit foundations used by Choi for personal gain.

-Park’s term lasts until February 24, 2018.
-If she steps down before the presidential vote on December 20, 2017, an election must be held within 60 days.
+Park has 15 months left in her term.
+If she steps down before the end of it, an election must be held within 60 days.